Our expertise: transmitting accurate, consistent time data

 Also our clocks are available with FI (France), DCF (Germany) and MSF (United Kingdom).

-This feature makes it possible to monitor the operation from a central station and be informed of any incidents on the clocks of a network, which can be installed in one or more sites:
+This feature makes it possible to monitor the operation from a central station and be informed of any incidents on the clocks on the network, which can be installed in one or more sites:

 - This provides the functional status of supervised clocks in real time.